-By February 2021, the Buy Nothing Project had at least 3 million participants in 44 countries across the world, and its founders only expect more growth.
+By April 2022, the Buy Nothing Project had more than 5.3 million participants in 44 countries across the world, and its founders only expect more growth.

 How It Works

-Participating in the Buy Nothing Project is simple, especially if there’s already a group set up in your area.
-If that’s the case, request to join the group on the Buy Nothing website or Facebook page.
-Then, you can post anything you’d like to give, lend, receive, or borrow and watch those messages from neighbors come rolling in.
+Participating in the Buy Nothing Project is simple.
+Just download the Buy Nothing app to get started.
+Within minutes, you can post anything you’d like to give, lend, receive, or borrow and watch those messages from neighbors come rolling in.